Green Smoothie Gourmet

 February 15, 2020 at 7:19 pm

 Thank you Shaina!
 As a cupcake icing, it droops pretty fast so I would keep it refrigerated until ready to eat.
-To stiffen the frosting, you might add a 1/2 tsp of arrowroot or tapioca powder.
+And be sure to add the arrowroot or tapioca powder.
 Hope that helps!
 Dee

 Reply